-The Port will gain a better understanding of truck activity at the marine cargo terminals and determine the appropriate conversion of existing truck routes to zero emission as part of the heavy-duty truck transition plan, and report progress to the public and to the Board of Port Commissioners by June 30, 2022.
+The Port will continue to monitor truck activity at the marine cargo terminals, determine conversion of existing truck routes to zero emission, and report progress to the public and to the Board of Port Commissioners.

 Although the Port expects to achieve these goals through battery electric vehicles and/or those with hydrogen fuel cells, the Port recognizes that alternative fuels provide decreased emissions today.
 As displayed in Table IV.3-2, renewable natural gas trucks using a low NOx engine decrease emissions substantially.
-As a result, the Port will also explore use of alternate fuels like renewable natural gas in cases where the operational needs of a fleet cannot be met by the current state of ZEV technology.
+As a result, the Port supports use of alternate fuels like renewable natural gas in cases where the operational needs of a fleet cannot be met by the current state of ZEV technology.